michaelvcolianna/guildlibrary.colianna.net/README.md

 # The Guild Library Appendix

 A mutable appendix for my stories.
+Deploys to a Vercel domain because I didn't feel like doing all the config to have my main site hosted on Netlify and this hosted on Vercel as a subdomain.

 ## Info